rcl-common/docs/authorization/sign-in-accounts.md

 # Sign-In Accounts for RCL

-You can subscribe to and sign in to RCL apps with :
+You can subscribe for and sign in to an RCL app with :

 - Azure Active Directory organization user account (Work or School)
 - Microsoft personal account (MSA)